n1klaus/thin-vdi/README.rst

 	service(s) can be ready before the Horizon Client starts)[yes/no]: yes

-	Do you want to check your system compatibilities for Horizon Client, this Scan will NOT collect any of your data?[yes/no]: no
+	Do you want to check your system compatibilities for Horizon Client, this Scan will NOT collect any of your data?[yes/no]: yes